raghulkrishna03503/AI-based-Virtual-Shopping-Kiosk-with-Dynamic-Planogram-for-Immersive-Shopping-Experience/README.md

 ## How to Run
+1. First using the `ProducerApplication/index.html` insert Planogram and Stock Price Data to firebase.
-1. Download the unity package from the given link present in the text file `UnityVRApp/packageLink.txt`
+2. Download the unity package from the given link present in the text file `UnityVRApp/packageLink.txt`
-2. Import the package to your unity project and open the scene `VR Supermarket/Final Copy 2`
+3. Import the package to your unity project and open the scene `VR Supermarket/Final Copy 2`
-3. Now run the unity project by connecting with your *HMD*
+4. Now run the unity project by connecting with your *HMD*

 ## Video Demo